- I Want To...

 B. Smoking of any kind (including but not limited to e-cigarettes and vaporizer pens) and rolling tobacco on Library premises or within 25-feet of any public entrance.

-C. Eating or drinking except for drinks in spill-resistant containers (i.e., cups with hard lids or screw tops).
-Eating or drinking within the confines of a Library approved function or in specifically designated areas is allowed.
+C. Drinking beverages except for those in spill-resistant containers (i.e., cups with lids or screw tops).
+Eating or drinking within the confines of a Library approved function or in designated areas is allowed.
+Patrons are required to dispose of trash properly.

-D. Behavior that unreasonably annoys or disturbs another person including but not limited to staring at, photographing, or videotaping patrons or staff.
+D. Harassment, staring, photographing, stalking, or otherwise engaging in a manner that can be reasonably expected to disturb staff and patrons.
 If the violation is of a sufficient severity, the Library may treat such violation as a violation of the public safety and personal security prohibitions.

 E. Loud or boisterous conduct inappropriate to the Library location.